jerrymaaan/backupbre/README.md

 ## Setup

 1. Install all requirements.
 2. Set up VeraCrypt Volume on external device.
+See VeraCrypt documentation.
 3. Set up .env
-    - SOURCE_DIRS: All directories you want to secure
+    - SOURCE_DIRS: All directories you want to secure.
     - TARGET_DIR: Directory where to save your backups.
-      Supposed to be inside your mounted volume from VeraCrypt.
+      Supposed to be inside your mounted VeraCrypt volume.
       Drive letter must be free on your device.
     - MAX_SNAPSHOTS: Max. amount of backup snapshots
     - VERACRYPT_PATH: Path to your VeraCrypt.exe
-    - VOLUME_PATH: Path to your VeraCrypt volume file on your external device.
+    - VOLUME_PATH: Path to your VeraCrypt volume file.
+Supposed to be on your external storage.
+      DO NOT include the drive letter, as it may vary for each external device.
+    - EXTERNAL_STORAGES: All labels of your external devices you want to use for your backup.
+    - POLLING_INTERVAL: Defines time intervals (in seconds) in which watcherbre.py is checking for external storages.
+4. Start or autostart watcherbre.py.
+When your external storage is plugged in, backupbre automatically starts and asks for your password you set up in step 2.
+   After your backup is done you can unplug your external storage from your device.

 ## Example .env